Table of Contents

 What Is EBITDA?

-If you’ve taken out various types of small business loans, EBITDA will paint the picture of what your company’s financial performance is outside of that debt.
-EBITDA also excludes expenses that are outside of a business’s control, including taxes, depreciation (a decrease in the book value of assets over time), and amortization (allocating the cost of an intangible asset over a period of time).
+If you’ve taken out one or more of the various types of small business loans, EBITDA will paint the picture of what your company’s financial performance is outside that debt.
+EBITDA also excludes expenses that are outside a business’s control, including taxes, depreciation (a decrease in the book value of assets over time), and amortization (allocating the cost of an intangible asset over a period of time).

 By eliminating the effects of financing and accounting decisions, EBITDA can be useful for comparing profitability among companies and industries.